strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-This API will use `JWTService` to verify user email and password, and then generate a JWT based on necessary credential information ,like email, password and permissions.
+This API will use `JWTService` to verify user email and password, and then generate a JWT based on necessary credential information, like email, password and permissions.

 The next API we need is `@get /characters/me`.
-It will show current logged-in user.
+It will show the user current logged in.

 ```ts
 @get('/characters/me', {